 On this page:

-Ideally your application for a licence should be made no later than ten weeks before the current licence is due to expire, to allow time for it to be administered.
+Your application for a licence should be made no later than ten weeks before the current licence is due to expire to allow time for it to be administered.

-To apply for a new animal activity licence, download the relevant application document below.
+To apply for a new animal activity licence, download the relevant application form below.

 If you wish to be licensed for more than one activity, complete one application form above, plus the relevant 'add-on' document below.